create-go-app/cli/README.md

 > 💡 Hint: you can always refer to our [Wiki page][repo_wiki_url] to set the
 > configuration correctly.

-Let's create a new project from the config file in the current dir:
+Let's create a new project:

 ```console
 cgapp -create
 ```

-Now, open the generated project, make something awesome, and you're ready to automatically deploy project to your remote host:
+Now, open the generated project, make something awesome, and you're ready to automatically deploy to the remote host:

 ```console
 cgapp -deploy